jeffhowarth/cartEdu/README.md

-This is a work in progress.
-My goal is to share lesson materials for teaching cartography.
+## Cart lessons

+A collection of materials for teaching cartography to undergraduate students.
+This is a work in progress and will be updated over the course in the spring 2022.